10 Tips To Prevent Early Childhood Cavities

 Early childhood caries, also known as early childhood tooth decay, are a form of cavities that usually affect the upper front teeth in children.
 These caries present themselves as white spots near the gum line before progressing into brown spots.
 If caught in time, caries will not grow into full-fledged cavities.

 What causes caries in children?

 Most of the liquids we feed our children contain sugar (milk, juice).
-After a feeding, if these liquids remain in your child’s mouth for long periods of time, bacteria can form on their teeth.
+After feeding, if these liquids remain in your child’s mouth for long periods of time, bacteria can form on their teeth.
 This bacteria uses the sugar to create acids that wreak havoc on young teeth and lead to their destruction.
 Besides the liquids our children consume, poor oral hygiene, frequency of feedings and certain medications can cause caries.

 Preventing childhood cavities: 10 tips